The Anglo-Saxon Chronicle – a History of England written by English monks at the time.

 Harold drew up his army on a ridge called Sandlach, blocking William’s way any further north.
 He probably had about six or seven thousand men with him.
 He would have gathered his Housecarles around him in the centre, with the banner of Wessex and his personal standard ‘The Fighting Man’.
-To left and right, the ‘fyrd’ , some well-armoured, others less so, all several ranks deep.
-Only a handful, it seems, of archers, and the whole army on foot, horses having been taken to the fear.
-Perhaps the archers were still on their way?
+To left and right was the fyrd, some well-armoured, others less so, all several ranks deep.
+It seems that there was only a handful of archers, and the whole army was on foot, horses having been taken to the rear.
+Perhaps more archers were still on their way.
 Some fyrdmen may even have left Harold’s army according to the English Chronicle, for reasons unknown.
-Gyrth and Leofwine, two more of Harold’s brothers, possibly took command of the left and right of the army.
+Gyrth and Leofwine, two more of Harold’s brothers, possibly took command of the left and right sections of the army.

 They watched William’s army wind towards them over the crest of Telham Hill in the distance, and then deploy to left and right.
-In the centre, William himself, with his Papal Banner.
-On the left, the Bretons, on the right the French and Flemmings.
+In the centre was William himself, with his Papal Banner.
+On the left were the Bretons, on the right the French and Flemings.
 Each section, or ‘battle’, was divided into three lines.
-In front, a large number of archers, and possibly slingers and crossbow-men too.
-Behind them, armoured warriors on foot.
-In the third line, the mounted knights.
+In front was a large number of archers, and possibly slingers and crossbow-men too.
+Behind them were armoured warriors on foot.
+In the third line were the mounted knights.
 The size of William’s army is unknown, but it was probably about the same as Harold’s – six or seven thousand.

 The archers seem to have opened the battle, closing to within a hundred yards or so of the English shield-wall and showering them with arrows.
 Against armoured men, uphill and tightly shielded, they apparently had little effect, however.